qad3n/Qube-Loader/README.md

 ## License

-CWAML is licensed under the GNU General Public License v3.0.
+Qube-Loader is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for the full text.

 Third-party components keep their own licenses: MinHook (BSD-2-Clause) and Dear ImGui